-We are not aware of any factors that would so artifactually preferentially increase the association of high FT4 with atrial fibrillation, osteoporosis and cancer.
-If anything, any component of the sick euthyroid state associated with these conditions, by lowering TSH and FT4 [77], should again favour an association with TSH rather than FT4.
+We are not aware of any factors that would artifactually preferentially increase the association of high FT4 with atrial fibrillation, osteoporosis and cancer.
+If anything, any component of the sick euthyroid state associated with these conditions, by lowering TSH and FT4 [103], should again favour an association with TSH rather than FT4.